carbon-language/carbon-lang/llvm/docs/ORCv2.rst

 =========

 ORC provides a modular API for building JIT compilers.
-There are a range of use cases for such an API:
+There are a range of use cases for such an API.
+For example:

 1. The LLVM tutorials use a simple ORC-based JIT class to execute expressions compiled from a toy languge: Kaleidoscope.